jesskidding/jesskidding.github.io/_posts/2022-09-23-Cybersecurity_Resources.md

 - hands on cyber security training activities in every lesson with rankings and certificates.

 ### [Metasploit](https://www.offensive-security.com/metasploit-unleashed/)
--vulnerability coding tool for web servers, OSes, network equipment and everything in between.
+- vulnerability coding tool for web servers, OSes, network equipment and everything in between.

 ### [TestOut IT courses](https://testoutce.com/products/library-suite-monthly)